 - According to Phyllis Diller's autobiography, "Like a Lampshade in a Whorehouse", in the late 1960s Broadway producer David Merrick approached Burns with the idea of him playing Horace Vandergelder in "Hello, Dolly!" with his best friend, Jack Benny, in drag as Dolly Levi.
 The intention was to turn Broadway on its ear and revive flagging interest in the show, which had been running since 1964, originally with Carol Channing as Dolly Levi.
 This idea never came to fruition (Diller did, however, appear in the show for three months in 1970).

-- Interred along with his wife, Gracie Allen, at Forest Lawn, Glendale, CA, in the Freedom Mausoleum, Sanctuary of Heritage.
+- Burns was interred along with his wife, Gracie Allen, at Forest Lawn Memorial Park Cemetery in Glendale, CA in the Freedom Mausoleum at the Sanctuary of Heritage.

-- During Oldsmobile's 90th anniversary (1987), he appeared in two commercials for the automobile manufacturer.
+- During Oldsmobile's 90th anniversary in 1987, Burns appeared in two commercials for the automobile manufacturer.

-- Was a struggling vaudevillian in his early youth, often appearing as a trick roller skater and in ballroom dance acts.
-Some of his acts were pretty terrible and work was hard to come by at that time, so he was forced to frequently change his stage name, appearing variously as Willy Delight, Captain Betts and Buddy Links.
+- Burns was a struggling vaudevillian in his early youth, often appearing as a trick roller skater and in ballroom dancing acts.
+Some of his acts were pretty terrible and work was hard to come by at that time, so he was forced to frequently change his stage name, appearing variously as Willy Delight, Captain Betts and Buddy Links, among others.

 - Brother of William Burns.